-- As of April 1, 2022, the Company has \$141.9 million (US\$111.9 million) in cash, which compares to the \$154.3 million (US\$122.1 million) as at December 31, 2021. - On December 23, 2021, the Company announced the closing of a private placement (the "December 2021 Offering") of 11,634,137 Common Shares at a price of \$11.75 per Common Share for aggregate gross proceeds of \$136.7 million (approximately US\$106 million).
+- As of March 31, 2022, the Company had \$140,895 in cash, which compares to the \$154,305 as at December 31, 2021.
+As of May 16, 2022, the Company has \$136,685 in cash. - On December 23, 2021, the Company announced the closing of a private placement (the "December 2021 Offering") of 11,634,137 Common Shares at a price of \$11.75 per Common Share for aggregate gross proceeds of \$136,701.
 Given strong investor interest, the December 2021 Offering was twice-upsized, first by approximately 42% and then subsequently by an incremental 60%.
-As part of the December 2021 Offering, funds and accounts managed by BlackRock purchased 4,372,766 Common Shares for an aggregate subscription price of approximately Cdn\$51.4 million.
-Additionally, BlackRock purchased 1,093,191 Common Shares at the same offering price on a secondary basis from the largest shareholder of the Company, A10 Investimentos Fundo De Investimento De Acces Investimento No Exterior (the "A10 Fund"), for an aggregate purchase price to the A10 Fund of approximately Cdn\$12.8 million.
-The net proceeds of the December 2021 Offering are expected to be used as follows: - o to fully fund the construction of the Production Plant and First Mine; - o to further development of the Second Mine and study the potential Production Phase 3; and - o for general corporate purposes. - On December 1, 2021, the Company filed a short form base shelf prospectus (the "Canadian Base Shelf") to qualify the distribution, from time to time over a 25-month period of up to US\$250 million of the Company's debt and equity securities.
+As part of the December 2021 Offering, funds and accounts managed by BlackRock purchased 4,372,766 Common Shares for an aggregate subscription price of approximately Cdn\$51,380.
+Additionally, BlackRock purchased 1,093,191 Common Shares at the same offering price on a secondary basis from the largest shareholder of the Company, A10 Investimentos Fundo De Investimento De Acoes Investimento No Exterior (the "A10 Fund"), for an aggregate purchase price to the A10 Fund of approximately \$12,845.
+The net proceeds of the December 2021 Offering are expected to be used as follows: - o to fully fund the construction of the Production Plant and First Mine; - to further development of the Second Mine and study the potential Production Phase 3; and - for general corporate purposes. - On December 1, 2021, the Company filed a short form base shelf prospectus (the "Canadian Base Shelf") to qualify the distribution, from time to time over a 25-month period of up to US\$250 million of the Company's debt and equity securities.
 The Canadian Base Shelf was filed in each province and territory of Canada, other than the Province of Quebec.
-The Company also filed a corresponding shelf registration statement on Form F-10 (the "U.S. Base Shelf") with the U.S. Securities and Exchange Commission (the "SEC") under the Multijurisdictional Disclosure System.
-The U.S. Base Shelf became effective as of December 2, 2021. - On September 13, 2021, trading of the Common Shares commenced on Nasdaq under the new ticker symbol "SGML". - This U.S. listing decision followed the United States Department of State and Brazil Ministry of Mines and Energy launching the U.S. - Brazil bilateral cooperation in Critical Minerals, including lithium, adding to the Company's current potential offtake relationships in Japan, South Korea and specialist chemical tolling partners in China. - Debt financing has been arranged with Société Generale, and is subject to completion of due diligence, credit approval, the negotiation of definitive documentation, and other customary drawdown conditions
+The Company also filed a corresponding shelf registration statement on Form F-10 (the "U.S. Base Shelf") with the U.S. Securities and Exchange

+Commission (the "SEC") under the Multijurisdictional Disclosure System.
+The U.S. Base Shelf became effective as of December 2, 2021.

+- On September 13, 2021, trading of the Common Shares commenced on Nasdaq under the new ticker symbol "SGML". - This U.S. listing decision followed the United States Department of State and Brazil Ministry of Mines and Energy launching the U.S. Brazil bilateral cooperation in Critical Minerals, including lithium, adding to the Company's current potential offtake relationships in Japan, South Korea and specialist chemical tolling partners in China. - Debt financing has been arranged with Société Generale, and is subject to completion of due diligence, credit approval, the negotiation of definitive documentation, and other customary drawdown conditions

-New Long Term Performance Awards for the Co-CEOs (the "Co-CEOs Performance Awards")
+Long Term Performance Awards for the Co-CEOs (the "Co-CEOs Performance Awards")